Young lured to tobacco addiction via e-cigarettes - WHO

 Philip Morris sells IQOS, a device that heats up but does not burn packages of ground-up tobacco, to create a nicotine-filled aerosol similar to that produced by e-cigarettes, which heat flavored nicotine liquid.
 The company also started selling more traditional e-cigarettes in a few markets last year.

-British American Tobacco (BATS.L) sells e-cigarettes under the Vuse brand, while Imperial Brands (IMB.L) markets Blu e-cigarettes.
+British American Tobacco sells e-cigarettes under the Vuse brand, while Imperial Brands markets Blu e-cigarettes.